Chart Color Schemes

 Woodend has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a single project likely to impact the area: Hanging Rock to Daylesford Shared Trail, Outer Metropolitan Ring / E6 Transport Corridor, Victorian Renewable Energy Zones, and Regional Housing Fund Projects are key initiatives, with the following list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project set to affect this region: Hanging Rock to Daylesford Shared Trail, Outer Metropolitan Ring / E6 Transport Corridor, Victorian Renewable Energy Zones, and Regional Housing Fund Projects are key initiatives, with the most relevant ones detailed below.

 Professional plan users can use the search below to filter and access additional projects.